ChoiceCoin/Compliance/README.md

 # Compliance
 This repository contains software for compliance.
 Below is an evolving regulatory corpus for cryptocurrency.
+The goal for this repository is to advance an optimized compliance program for Choice Coin.

 # Statatory Authorities